 13. Preston Park Proposal

 Preston Park is really big, so you’re pretty much guaranteed a secluded spot.
 The Rose Garden is a gorgeous choice in my opinion!
 There is also the Rockery across the road, which is lovely.

 14. Brighton Pavilion Proposal

 Brighton Pavillon is iconic and a gorgeous backdrop for your proposal.
-There is a lovely skating rink here in winter and the gardens are really nice.
+There is a lovely skating rink in winter and the gardens are really nice.
 This is a great spot if you don’t mind your proposal being done in public – or aim to do it before 10 AM and it should be pretty empty!

 15. Brighton Pier Proposal